Are you really traveling all around the world?

 - Sub-Saharan Africa

-You can find a more detailed summary of our 3-year route here.
+You can find a more detailed summary of our 5-year route here.

 Had you done much traveling before embarking on your round-the-world trip?

-Of course, we’ve also made some trips to our lovely neighbors of both Canada and Mexico in addition to a few quick jaunts to nearby Caribbean islands (mostly from cruising).
+Of course, we’ve also made some trips to our lovely neighbors of both Canada and Mexico in addition to some jaunts to nearby Caribbean islands (mostly from cruising).
 Everywhere else in the world that we’ve visited throughout this trip has been entirely new for us.

 So what are your favorite countries?